Javanese people: Migrations

 New migration patterns emerged during colonial periods.
 During the rise of VOC power starting in the 17th century, many Javanese were exiled, enslaved or hired as mercenaries for the Dutch colonies of Ceylon in South Asia and the Cape colony in South Africa.
 These included princes and nobility who lost their dispute with the company and were exiled along with their retinues.
 These, along with exiles from other ethnicities like Bugis and Malay became the Sri Lankan Malay and Cape Malay ethnic groups respectively.
 Other political prisoners were transported to closer places.
 Prince Diponegoro and his followers were transported to North Sulawesi, following his defeat in Java War in the early 19th century.
 Their descendants are well known as Jaton (abbreviation of "Jawa Tondano"/Tondano Javanese).

-Major migrations started during the Dutch colonial period under transmigration programs.
-The Dutch needed many labourers for their plantations and moved many Javanese under the program as contract workers, mostly to other parts of the colony in Sumatra.
+Major migrations started during the Dutch colonial period under transmigration programmes.
+The Dutch needed many labourers for their plantations and moved many Javanese under the programme as contract workers, mostly to other parts of the colony in Sumatra.
 They also sent Javanese workers to Suriname in South America.
 As of 2019, approximately 13.7% of the Suriname population is of Javanese ancestry.
 Outside of the Dutch colonies, Javanese workers were also sent to plantations administered by the Dutch colonial government in New Caledonia, a French territory.

-The transmigration program that was created by the Dutch continued following independence.
+The transmigration programme that was created by the Dutch continued following independence.
 A significant Javanese population can be found in the Jabodetabek (Greater Jakarta) area, Lampung, South Sumatra and Jambi provinces.
 Several paguyuban (traditional community organisation) were formed by these Javanese immigrants, such as "Pujakesuma" (abbreviation of Indonesian: Putra Jawa Kelahiran Sumatera or Sumatra-born Javanese).